 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three approaches to moving beyond stereotypes in multicultural counseling.
+-List three approaches to multicultural training.

--Name the five cultural adaptation methods.
+-Discuss five cultural adaptation methods.

 -Explain what decreases in response to counterstereotypic mental imagery increasing the accessibility of counterstereotypic associations.

 -Explain what is often incorporated in the literature on cultural diversity and multiculturalism and is equally difficult, if not impossible to objectively measure and cannot be "tested empirically.

 -Explain what cultural counseling issues are grouped under reconciliation.

 -Explain what do clinicians need to be aware of and feel positive about to feel as comfortable as possible in cross-cultural work.

 -Name the four steps of the Transcultural Integrative Model.